 How do smart thermostats work?

-A typical room thermostat just lets you change the temperature in your home using a dial or control panel.
-A smart thermostat gives you more efficient, more user-friendly and more accessible control over your home’s heating using three basic components.
+A typical room thermostat allows you to change the temperature in your home using a dial or control panel.
+A smart thermostat, though, gives you more efficient and accessible control over your home’s heating.

-The third component is an app that is downloaded to a smartphone or tablet.
-Users can remotely control the thermostat/main control device via the app if they wish to, which allows them to adjust their heating from wherever they may be.
+Smart thermostats are connected to your boiler and are often controlled by an app that is downloaded to a smartphone or tablet.
+This allows users to adjust their heating from anywhere.
 If you're at home, you may also be able to connect your smart thermostat to a voice assistant like Amazon's Alexa or Google's Assistant.

 This is the basic makeup of most smart thermostats.
 Some smart thermostats offer more, such as 'learning' your schedule by detecting when your smartphone is in the house, or even taking it a step further by detecting when you're on your usual route home, and setting your home to the desired temperature.